MahmudulHassan5809/Twitter-Web-Scraping-Using-Puppeteer/README.md

     3 You Can Get Other User Information just write the user name in index.js.It will save user data in user.json file let details = await twitter.getUser('sah75official');

-    4 You can get perticuler user's tweets you can also define number of tweets you want.Just give the username and count number in index.js.It will save data in tweets.json file await twitter.getTweets('sah75official',50);
+    4 You can get perticuler user's tweets you can also define number of tweets you want.
+    Just give the username and count number in index.js.It will save data in tweets.json file await twitter.getTweets('sah75official',50);